Jim Buss: Professional career

-After Jackson retired in 2011, Buss explicitly told coaching candidates Brian Shaw and Mike Brown that Bynum needed to receive the ball inside.
+After Jackson retired in 2011, Buss told coaching candidates Brian Shaw and Mike Brown that Bynum needed to receive the ball inside.
 Shaw was passed over as Jackson's replacement although the Lakers assistant was openly supported by players.
 Buss instead hired Brown without consulting their star player, Kobe Bryant.
 He later said it was a mistake to not involve Bryant.
 Shaw was not bitter that the Lakers went with Brown, but he was disappointed that after 12 years of service, they did not contact him until three weeks after their decision.
 The well-respected Shaw atypically criticized Buss in a radio interview over his treatment during the hiring cycle.
 The offseason also included the NBA player lockout, during which the Lakers let go of nearly two dozen employees with a combined 100 years of experience from the basketball operations staff.
 Assistant General Manager Ronnie Lester, whose contract was not renewed after 24 years with the team, said "great organizations don't treat their personnel like they've done."
 CBS Sports wrote that NBA executives are typically discreet, and Lester's public criticism "shows how strongly he feels the Lakers were in the wrong here".
 Buss feared the season would be cancelled, and said that "we had to do what we had to do.
-It’s not fun; there’s no question about that."
+It's not fun; there's no question about that."
 The lockout ended in the winter of 2011.

 Prior to the start of the 2011–12 season, Buss had a deal in place to acquire Chris Paul from the New Orleans Hornets for Pau Gasol and Lamar Odom, but NBA commissioner David Stern blocked the trade.
 That season, Brown expanded Bynum's role.
 The next season, the Lakers acquired Steve Nash and upgraded at center, trading Bynum for Dwight Howard.
 The acquisition of Howard appeared to be the start of a new dynasty for the Lakers.
 With their $100 million payroll, the Lakers were expected to be title contenders.
 Instead, Brown was fired after a 1–4 start; his dismissal after five games was the third-fastest coaching change in NBA history.
 In a unanimous decision by Buss, his father, and Mitch Kupchak, the Lakers decided against re-hiring Jackson and signed Mike D'Antoni instead.
 According to NBA.com, Jerry by that time was no longer involved in the Lakers' day-to-day affairs, and rarely exercised his veto powers.
 Buss, however, said his father continued to be "involved in every decision" in the final months of his life, and he chose D'Antoni.
 After being passed over in favor of Brown in 2011, Shaw said he was informed by Jerry that "his son is in control now, and he has to let him make whatever decisions that he makes."
 The 2012–13 season ended up being a disappointment, with Buss saying "we didn't get to realize the dream of four Hall of Famers on the same team."